With Roundtables event Participants are able to engage together and discuss a subject over a multi people video call.

 When setting up the Roundtable, you will need to follow all the same steps outlined above, with the only exception being that you will need to toggle on the “audio-only” option.

-Participants will be able to speak to one another without turning on their camera and will see the dedicated layout, as seen below:
+Participants will be able to speak to one another without turning on their camera.

 Speakers of the Sessions and your organization will still have moderation privileges, which include being able to mute someone or kick someone out of the room.